+Net Operating Losses.
 A net operating loss sustained for the current taxable year must be carried back (if applicable) and carried forward in the procedural sequence of taxable periods provided by Section 172 of the Internal Revenue Code of 1986, as defined in the income tax laws of Georgia.
+Georgia did not adopt the revised net operating loss provisions in the 2020 CARES Act.
+Therefore, for losses incurred in taxable years ending after December 31, 2017, there is no carryback and unlimited carryforward of net operating losses and there is a 2 year carryback for farming losses and there is a 2 year carryback for farming losses and there is a 2 year carryback for certain inusrance company net operating losses.
 See Form IT-552 for more information.
 Also for tax years beginning on or after January 1, 2005, Georgia law was changed to specifically provide that Georgia follows I.R.C.
 Sections 108, 381, 382, and 384.
-Please see the Department's website for the net operating loss carryover provisions Georgia does not follow.